-One thing we get asked a lot at our sleep clinic is: “Why do people dream?”
+One thing we get asked a lot at our sleep clinics is: “Why do people dream?”.
 The honest answer is we don’t fully know.
-Sleep test experts are still trying to crack this age-long riddle.
+Sleep test experts worldwide are still trying to crack this age-long riddle.

 What we do know is that dreams typically occur in the fifth and final stage of the sleep cycle, known as REM sleep (Rapid Eye Movement).
 Over the first four stages, which encompass non-REM sleep, our bodies drift into a deep state of sleep where our brain wave function, breathing rate and blood pressure all slow down.